Disease X: What is the illness spreading in Congo? – DW – 12/09/2024

 Deputy governor of Kwango Remy Saki told DW on December 8 that the province had implemented measures to prevent the epidemic from spreading.

-The measures include limiting the movement of people and, registering the entry and exit of people from surrounding villages, wearing a face masks.
+The measures include limiting the movement of people and registering the entry and exit of people from surrounding villages, as well as wearing face masks.

 Edited by: Zulfikar Abbany